 Find out here how you can have a voice on issues that are important to you.
 Many local and national disability groups and organisations have opportunities for you to get involved in activism, advocacy and campaigning.
 Check out the list of national disability organisations in our Supports and Services section.

-Community group of local people with disabilities working together to highlight and take action on issues for people with disabilities.
-Contact firstname.lastname@example.org.
+This community group of local people with disabilities/disabled people working together to highlight and take action on issues for people with disabilities stopped meeting during COVID, but we’d be keen to get it going again.
+Contact firstname.lastname@example.org if you’d be interested in being involved.

 Disabled person’s organisation (DPO) working to create an Independent Living Movement in Ireland led by disabled people, promote a rights-based social model of disability, challenge inequalities disabled people face and campaign for the human rights of disabled people.
 Sign up to their eBulletin for info on campaigns you can get involved in.